 - 163 partners — all active at the firm

 Depth, experience, and continuity of investment staff

 The figures regarding investment staff do not include support staff and other employees.
-The partner count is as of 1 January 2017; all other figures are as of 31 December 2016.
+All figures are as of 31 March 2017.